SuperbTUM/real-time-ReID-tracking/README.md

 ## Dataset

-We use MOT16 evaluation as benchmark and Market1501 to train our re-id network.
+We use MOT16 evaluation as benchmark and Market1501 to pre-train our re-id network.

 Videos: [MOT16](https://motchallenge.net/data/MOT16/) => This dataset could be evaluated with completed bash scripts.

-Person gallery: [Market1501](https://www.kaggle.com/pengcw1/market-1501/data) => We only use the training set for training.
-(It is expected to use all the images but we just want to have 751 classes.)
+Person gallery: [Market1501](https://www.kaggle.com/pengcw1/market-1501/data) => We use the training set for training.